-The condom is a form of male contraception.
-It also protects against sexually transmissible infections (STIs).
-This page explains how a condom works and tells you how to use it.
+The condom is a barrier method of contraception.
+Condoms also protect against sexually transmissible infections (STIs).

 What is a condom?

-A condom is a fine barrier which is rolled on to the penis before sex.
-It is used as a barrier to stop sperm and infection passing between sexual partners.
+A condom is a fine tube which is rolled on to the penis before sex.
+It is a barrier to stop sperm and infection passing between sexual partners.
 It is usually made of rubber.

 Why use condoms?